kleph/dcos-docs/1.11/monitoring/logging/logging-api.md

 The Logging API exposes node, component, and container (task) logs.

-The Logging API is backed by the [DC/OS Log component](/docs/1.10/overview/architecture/components/#dcos-log), which runs on all nodes in the cluster.
+The Logging API is backed by the [DC/OS Log component](/docs/1.11/overview/architecture/components/#dcos-log), which runs on all nodes in the cluster.

-For more information about using the Logging API, see [Logging](/docs/1.10/monitoring/logging/).
+For more information about using the Logging API, see [Logging](/docs/1.11/monitoring/logging/).

-For usage examples, see [Logging API Examples](/docs/1.10/monitoring/logging/logging-api-examples/).
+For usage examples, see [Logging API Examples](/docs/1.11/monitoring/logging/logging-api-examples/).

 # Compatibility

 The Logging API was added in DC/OS 1.9.0.
 Prior to DC/OS 1.9.0, all node, component, and container logs were managed by Logrotate.
-In DC/OS 1.9.0 and later, node and component logs are managed by journald.
-However, the [Mesos task journald log sink was disabled](https://github.com/dcos/dcos/pull/1269) due to [journald performance issues](https://github.com/systemd/systemd/issues/5102).
-So container log files are still accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).
+In DC/OS 1.9.0 and higher, node and component logs are managed by journald.
+However, by default the Mesos task journald log sink is disabled due to [journald performance issues](https://github.com/systemd/systemd/issues/5102).
+Container log files are accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/#via-the-files-endpoint).

+If you want to enable the task journald log sink, configure [mesos_container_log_sink](/1.11/installing/custom/configuration/configuration-parameters/#mesos_container_log_sink) at installation time.

 # Routes